liferay-design/blueprints/src/pages/blueprints/resources/color/digital.md

 ---
-title: "Digital"
+title: 'Digital'
-description: "Using colors in digital applications"
+description: 'Using colors in digital applications'
-layout: "guide"
-weight: 1
 ---

 ### Main